Trust is critical in all professions. So are appearances.

 Further, the problem is much bigger than the ethics violations in signing recall petitions.
 People are consistent.
 If so-called professionals display questionable judgment and behavior in one area of their lives, they are guilty of similar behavior in other ways.
 Count on it.

-So the petition signings raise questions about the cultures in Wisconsin courts and newsrooms.
+So the petition signings raised questions about the cultures in Wisconsin courts and newsrooms.

 Mr. Corrado indicated that the Gannett journalists violated six of 32 company policies: